voxpupuli/puppet-wildfly/README.md

 ### wildfly class

-The main changes in `wildfly` class are bellow:
+The main changes in `wildfly` class are below:

 ```puppet
 class { '::wildfly':